American football on Thanksgiving: Maryland

 In 1889, the game was played between City and Poly, then located on Courtland Street just a short distance from City.
 This led to one of the longest continuous public high school American football rivalry in the nation.
 In the early 1900s the game was played on Thanksgiving Day and when Memorial Stadium was built in 1954 the game was played there until the stadium was demolished in 2000.
 The games played at Memorial stadium during the 1960s drew an average of 25,000 fans.
 In 1965, 27,500 fans saw quarterback Kurt Schmoke and team captain Curt Anderson lead City to a 52–6 win over Poly.
 The Thanksgiving tradition ended in 1993 when both City and Poly joined the Maryland Public Secondary Schools Athletic Association which held its playoffs during the Thanksgiving week, requiring both schools to move their rivalry to a date three weeks earlier.
 The game is now played at M&T Bank Stadium, in downtown Baltimore the first week of November.
 Anderson (City) and Baltimore attorney Warren Brown (Poly) have kept the Turkey Day tradition alive between the two schools by sponsoring a flag football game at 9 am every Thanksgiving morning at Baltimore's Herring Run Park.
 For the past 30 years any former Poly student, football player or not, faces off against a team made up of former City students.
 Brown and Anderson no longer play, but their sons do.

 Massachusetts

-In Massachusetts, where high school football is not nearly the draw it is in other parts of the country, the Thanksgiving Day game is a long-standing tradition that brings out thousands of alumni and other fans.
-Virtually every school in the Bay State has a traditional rival and the holiday game is a focal point for all of them, no matter how unsuccessful the regular season may have been.
+In Massachusetts, the Thanksgiving Day game is a tradition that brings out thousands of fans, including many alumni.
+A majority of schools in the state have their own traditional rival with a holiday game regardless of the outcomes of the regular season.